CAEC vs OSSD:

 Age and time out of school

-To be able to register for the CAEC, you must be 18 years or older and have been out of school for at least 1 year.
+To be able to register for the CAEC, you must be 18 years or older.
 If you are exactly 18 years old, you will need to provide a Date of Leaving letter or Homeschool Letter from your local school board.

 If you are under 18 years of age, you cannot register for the CAEC.
 You may continue working toward your OSSD at a traditional high school or online through TVO ILC.